ciwg/workshops/2023-12-12/README.md

 # Initialization of an Agent's Workspace

 To set up an agent's workspace, the Brain first clones the repository using the `clone` command.
 The Brain then changes its current directory to match the branch name, just before issuing the `join` command.
+The `join` command creates a new branch in the VCS and the agent begins operating within the context of this branch.
 This process simplifies the initialization process for the agent's workspace.

 ```bash
 grok agent clone <clone-source-url>